Pocket Dragon Adventures: Development

-Development of the series started after Kaaren Lee Brown, Bohbot Entertainment's general manager, went to a party and oversaw a set of Pocket Dragon figures - finding out that Craig Miller and franchise creator Real Musgrave were negotiating to adapt the figures into an animated TV series.
+Development of the series started after Kaaren Lee Brown, Bohbot Entertainment's general manager, went to a party and oversaw a set of Pocket Dragons figures, finding out that Craig Miller and franchise creator Real Musgrave were negotiating to adapt the figures into an animated TV series.
 In October 1995, Bohbot bought the television rights from Miller and Musgrave and signed D'Ocon Films Productions as a European co-producer in April 1996.

 The series was officially announced in July 1996 and was pre-sold at MIPCOM that year in some territories.
 In February 1997, D'Ocon was confirmed to handle a majority of the series' production, as well as holding rights in Spain and Portugal, while Bohbot would control all other territories.
-In December, the series was confirmed to be the first to be supplied under a new deal with the WGA.
+The series was the first to be supplied under a new deal with the Writers Guild of America (WGA).
+DIC Entertainment was brought to animate most of the episodes, and the series premiered in the Fall of 1998 on the Bohbot Kids Network strand.

 Series overview

 Each half-hour episode contained two 11-minute segments.
 The episodes contained some educational elements, but were mostly written for entertainment.
 The plots usually involved the Pocket Dragons getting into some kind of mess, either due to their own actions or those of others, and going through wild and crazy situations while trying to set things right.

 Some of the episodes' plots and titles are parodies of films or TV series, such as the episodes "Binky, Warrior Princess", and "Attack of the 50 Foot Binky".

 104 eleven-minute episodes were produced.
 They aired as 52 half-hour episodes in the United States, with some countries airing them as 15-minute programs (in the United Kingdom, for example, the series ran seven days a week on BBC1 and BBC2 for six years as part of its children's programming strand CBBC).